 - Onsen (spa)

 - Shime parfait

 - Music venues and clubs

-Japan is something to behold when the sun is high and nigh.
+Japan is something to behold when the sun is high and bright.
 But you haven’t truly witnessed all its glory if you haven’t yet experienced Japan at night.
-One might wonder if the sun ever sets in Japan because even during what is supposed to be a dark time, the country is still glowing with its neon lights and bustling crowds.
+One might wonder if the sun ever sets in Japan because even during what is supposed to be a dark time, the in the cities the night still glows with its neon lights and bustling crowds.